Tenkaiinteriors/tenkai-interiors/README.md

 * Friendly FFA is allowed but only when done in a TP away from the main map.
 * Advertising is prohibited.
 * Third party applications, or other forms of cheating, are not allowed.
-* Rocks, Crossbows, Bear Traps, Toolboxes and Fire & Smoke Bombs are not allowed in duel zone
+* Rocks, Crossbows, Bear Traps, Toolboxes and Fire & Smoke Bombs are not allowed in duel zone.
-* Beartraps not allowed on ffa entrance same as nonstop firebombs or spikes what can block it
+* Beartraps not allowed on ffa entrance same as nonstop firebombs or spikes what can block it.

 <a id="Noobs Duels Kingdom Discord Server">https://discord.gg/4geAu88gvM</>